 If you've got lots of mouths to feed at breakfast time, you might want to opt for a four-slice toaster.

 If you're a bagel fan, or like a rustic loaf, check that these larger or thicker items will fit in the toaster - plenty of models are so snug that even a standard slice won't get properly toasted.
-See our toaster reviews to find out which models are most versatile.
+See our to find out which models are most versatile.

 With the rise of open plan living and dining areas, most toasters on the market have aesthetics in mind.
 You can buy anything from a retro-look toaster to a stylish steel model.
 Even the cheaper plastic toasters have colour variations.